-Finding the Optimal Group Size
+3 Finding the Optimal Group Size

-We have implemented in our spreadsheet a stochastic (or chance) process of getting infected and demonstrated the power of pooled testing.
-Grouping allows us to save on testing because any groups that have no infected people means we do not have to test those individual samples.
+We have come a long way in that we have implemented a chance process of getting infected in our spreadsheet and demonstrated the power of pooled testing.
+Grouping allows us to save on testing because any groups that have no infected people means we do not have test those individuals.

 Our spreadsheet shows that a group size of 20 is better than individual testing, but we do not want to do merely better than 1,000 tests.
 We want to perform the fewest number of tests.
 Our fundamental question is: What is the optimal group size?